 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

 Our experts hunt down the top bargains throughout the year, so we know a good iPad or tablet deal when we see one – and when to ignore the marketing hype.
-Our curated list of the Best Black Friday iPad and tablet deals will help you find the best discounted devices you can buy right now, helping you nab an early deal before the November sales event is in full swing.
+Our curated list of the best iPad and tablet deals will help you find the best discounted devices you can buy right now.

 We check tablet sale prices on entry-level and mid-range models, as well as high-end, big-screen tablets that can replace a laptop.